RyanCMcDonald/mtb_trail_recommender/.ipynb_checkpoints/README-checkpoint.md

 For anyone new to mountain biking, or new to a specific trail area, the task can be daunting:

 “Which trail should I ride?”

-“How am I going to get back to the car?”

 “Which trails will offer the best training?”